 Continuing Your Journey

-Depending upon your performance on this course, you may be able to progress to the full time UAL L3 Diploma in Art & Design (Jewellery Pathway) at TMC
+Depending upon your performance on the L2 course, you may be able to progress to the full time UAL L3 Diploma in Art & Design (Jewellery Pathway) at TMC and our UCEN Manchester, Higher National Diploma in Art & Design (Product): Jewellery & Contemporary Design Crafts.

-This is the first step, with a great deal of further study and experience, students may go on to set up their own business, become a designer maker, or get a job in the jewellery industry.
+This is the first step, with a great deal of further study and experience, students may go on to set up their own business as an independent practitioner: become a designer maker, applied artist, workshop facilitator or work in any number of roles within the growing art and design industry.

 Fees, Finance & Funding